 Succulent smoked pork chops are a big winner at any cookout.
-Compared to other cuts of pork, chops don't take a long time to smoke, especially if you choose the thinner ones.
-Pork chops can be lightly seasoned with a bit of salt and pepper before smoking and will taste great.
+They don't take a long time to cook, especially if you choose the thinner chops.
+For flavor, use a dry rub, or they can simply be seasoned with salt and pepper before smoking.

-A basic brine of three-quarters of a cup salt to one gallon of water is a good starting point for a pork chop brine.
+A mixture of three-quarters of a cup salt to one gallon of combined water and juice is used for this recipe.
 One gallon of brine is enough for three to four pounds of pork chops.
-Herbs, spices and fruit juice or alcoholic beverages can be added to the mix to up the flavor profile of the smoked pork chops.
-Here's one of my favorite pork chop brine recipes that I use with one inch thick loin chops.
+Herbs, spices and other fruit juice or beverages can be substituted if you'd like to experiment with different flaors.
+Here's one of my brine recipes that I used with these half-inch thick chops.